 Strategic Consistency.

 Strategic consistency is not stubbornness.
-It is holding the line long enough for signal to appear.
+It is holding the line long enough for reality to answer.

 Most people do not fail because they made one wrong move.
 They fail because they keep changing moves before the market can answer.